FAQ: Frequently Asked Questions

 Q: What is SOTI?

-A: Seduction of the Innocent, often referred to by its initials (SOTI), is a book written by once-respected psychiatrist Dr. Fredric Wertham, MD.
-Initially published in 1954, SOTI harshly criticized comic books as being harmful to children.
-The publication of SOTI led to a Senate investigation of the influence of comic books on children, and to the Comics Code Authority.
-SOTI helped bring about the demise of numerous comic book titles and publishers, including EC Comics and many others.
+A: Seduction of the Innocent, often referred to by its initials (SOTI), is a book written by psychiatrist Dr. Fredric Wertham, MD.
+Initially published in April, 1954, SOTI harshly criticized comic books as being harmful to children.
+Wertham's criticisms of comics from 1948-1954 led to a United States Senate investigation of the influence of comic books on children, and to the Comics Code Authority.
+By presenting the case that comic books are bad for children, SOTI helped bring about the demise of numerous comic book titles and publishers, including EC Comics and many others.
 For more on SOTI, check out Wikipedia's entry on SOTI.

 Q: What is the mission of SeductionOfTheInnocent.org?

-A: SeductionOfTheInnocent.org is dedicated to the gathering and dissemination of information about the mid-20th-century crusade to suppress, censor, or ban comic books, that culminated with the publication of Seduction of the Innocent and Association of Comics Magazine Publishers' Comics Code Authority.
-The specific focus at the moment is on comics used in Seduction of the Innocent, and as time and interest allow, the focus will expand to include related items such as Parade of Pleasure, Love and Death, Sterling North's articles, and more.
+A: SeductionOfTheInnocent.org is dedicated to the gathering and dissemination of information about the mid-20th-century crusade to suppress, censor, or ban comic books, that culminated with the publication of Seduction of the Innocent, the U.S. Senate Hearings into the dangers of comic books, and the formation of the Comics Code Authority.
+One specific focus at the moment is on comics used in Seduction of the Innocent, and as time and interest allow, the focus will expand to include related items such as Parade of Pleasure, Love and Death, Sterling North's articles, and more.

 Q: How can I contribute information to SOTI.org?